 - Take measurements of skid marks, vehicle damage and the scene

-There are many reasons truck accidents happen.
+There are many reasons 18-wheeler accidents happen.
 Sometimes it is the driver’s fault.
 Other times the real responsibility lies with a company that overworks the driver, ignores or encourages rule violations, or fails to adequately inspector maintain the tractor-trailer.
-Sometimes its the company’s fault entirely.
-Watch this video to learn more:
+Some common causes of truck accidents are as follows:

 - The use of alcohol, over-the-counter and/or illegal drugs by the truck driver